Achievable logoAchievable logo

 Employee Dishonesty

-Coverage under this form protects an employer against fraudulent acts by employees.
-It covers all of an insured’s property, including money and securities.
+This form protects an employer against fraudulent acts committed by employees.
+It covers loss of the insured’s property, including money and securities.

-There are three different formats for dishonest acts of employees:
+There are three formats for employee dishonesty coverage:

 1. Name Schedule.
 Only covers individuals named in the Declarations.
-If a named employee leaves, the insurance company must be notified to delete the former employee’s name and add the new employee to have proper coverage.
+If a named employee leaves, the insurer must be notified so the former employee can be removed and the new employee added.

 2. Position Schedule.
-Covers the individuals who hold the position.
-It is not necessary to notify the insurer when an employee leaves and a new employee is hired.
+Covers whoever holds the listed position.
+You don’t need to notify the insurer when an employee leaves and a replacement is hired.

 3. Blanket Coverage.
-Covers loss by any employee.
-Under the Blanket Coverage, the employer must establish a reasonable case that the employee(s) caused the loss.
+Covers loss caused by any employee.
+Under blanket coverage, the employer must establish a reasonable case that the employee(s) caused the loss.

 Form B